The following outlines some Payroll Tax issues most commonly overlooked by employers.

 Where a contractor is engaged, payments for services under the contract are subject to payroll tax.
 They will remain so unless one of the relevant contractor exclusions applies.
 If none of the exclusions are satisfied, payroll tax is payable on the GST exclusive component of the contract’s labour content only.

-For more information please read Revenue Ruling: PTA008: GST Considerations for the Calculation of Payroll Tax Liability, available on the SRO website.
+For more information please read Revenue Ruling: PTA008: GST Considerations for the Calculation of Payroll Tax Liability.

 Payments for the labour content of relevant contracts will be subject to payroll tax whether or not the person supplying the services, or labour, does so as a natural person or through a company, a trustee (incorporated or unincorporated) or a partnership.